The Particle Bind operator can be used to create bindings between particles.

 Max length value: the absolute maximum length value.

-Bindings can break: controls whether bindings can break, based on various criteria.
+Breakable: controls whether bindings can break, based on various criteria.

 Break by stretch: enables binding breaking by overstretch.